Canon G5 X vs M3

 It is notable that the M3 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G5X does not feature such a mic input.

-The G5X is a recent model that features in the current product line-up of Canon.
-In contrast, the M3 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M3 was succeeded by the Canon M6.
+Both the G5X and the M3 have been discontinued, but can regularly be found used on eBay.
+The M3 was replaced by the Canon M6, while the G5X was followed by the Canon G5 X Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.